brianzinn/react-babylonjs/README.md

 $ yarn add react-babylonjs @babylonjs/core @babylonjs/gui
 ```

-- The only external dependency is `react-reconciler`
+*No third party dependencies outside of React + babylon.js*

-- `react-babylonjs` v2+ uses the above *ES6* packages.
-If you are using the legacy babylonjs NPMs they will work with v1.
+If you are using 3D models, include `@babylonjs/loaders` and ensure it is registered.

 # Usage Styles
 `react-babylonjs` tries to remain unopinionated about how you integrate BabylonJS with React.
 This module provides a 100% declarative option and/or you can customise by adding code.
 There are lots of escape hatches where you can switch to imperative coding and direct access to objects.